chris-nee/match-making-game-teams/design.md

     Odd players in sort order goes to team 1, even players in sort order goes to team 2.

+__Strategy 2 - Use multiple queues for people of different skill levels__

+This is not implemented in a single MatchMaker instance, but we can achieve this by setting up multiple match makers.
+For example,

+MatchMakerBeginner -> total games < 500

+MatchMakerAdvanced -> total games >= 500 && < 1500

+MatchMakerExpert -> total games >= 1500

 _Improvement over time_